Skip to main content

 • Yatacha

 Their language, casually termed Sunuwari, is actually called Kõits Lo.
 It is a branch of the Tibeto-Burman family, and serves a vessel of memory, a defiant marker of identity in a world that presses upon it, other than being a mere means of communication.
-Though the tide of Nepali influence and the weight of neighboring Hindu traditions have reshaped the cultural landscape, the Sunuwar remain steadfast, their language a thread binding them to the past, to the voices of their ancestors, and to the land they call home.
-This deep connection to the land is not just philosophical; it is the foundation of their way of life.
-Agriculture dictates the rhythm of existence, with terraced fields carved into the hillsides yielding millet, maize, and rice—the sustenance of generations.
-Ingenious irrigation techniques have long been employed to coax abundance from the earth, yet the land itself is finite, its scarcity an ever-present challenge.
-Animal husbandry plays a lesser role, a quiet supplement to an economy that has, for centuries, been rooted in the cultivation of grain.
-In the fields and in the echoes of their language, the Sunuwar inscribe their history, ensuring that neither the soil nor the stories are ever lost.
+Though the tide of Nepali influence and the weight of neighboring Hindu traditions have reshaped the cultural landscape, the Sunuwar remain steadfast, their language a thread binding them to the past, their ancestors, and to the land.
+This deep connection to the land is the foundation of their way of life.
+Agriculture dictates their rural existence, with terraced fields carved into the hillsides yielding millet, maize, and rice.
+Although hunters in the past, ingenious irrigation techniques have long been employed to foster abundance from the earth, yet the land itself is finite, its scarcity an ever-present challenge.
+Therefore, animal husbandry plays a lesser role, and has acted as a quiet supplement to an economy.
+In the fields, their unwavering traditions and in their language, the Sunuwar inscribe their history, ensuring that neither the soil nor the stories are ever lost.

 Socially, the Sunuwar Kõits are organized into patrilineal clans that dictate familial lineage and social roles.
 Each clan has specific rituals that are performed to honor their ancestors, with a clear distinction between those who carry on the ancestral line and those who perform the rituals.
 Marriage within the Kõits society follows exogamous rules, ensuring that individuals marry outside their clan, which further reinforces their social cohesion and the interconnectedness of their clans.
 An interesting aspect of Kõits identity is their understanding of gender roles.
 In Sunuwar belief, ruysh (bones) are associated with male identity and patrilineal descent, while shey (flesh) represents the maternal lineage and female identity.
 This dualistic view of gender extends beyond social roles to their material and spiritual lives.
 For example, men inherit ancestral lands, which are seen as symbols of permanence, while women’s roles, though indispensable, are seen as transient in comparison.

-Shamanism among the Kõits is more than a spiritual practice—it is the axis upon which their world turns, a sacred lineage of healers, seers, and intermediaries who walk the threshold between the living and the dead.
+Shamanism among the Kõits is both a spiritual practice and the axis upon which their world turns.
+Shamans are viewed as a sacred lineage of healers, seers, and intermediaries who walk the threshold between the living and the dead.
 To be a shaman is to wield Thung, an inherited power that grants the ability to heal, divine, and channel the voices of spirits.
-Rituals unfold in the flickering light of tradition, where bamboo—alive with its own force—serves as the bridge between realms.
-No mere material, it is a vessel of communion, a conduit through which ancestral whispers flow, carrying blessings from the unseen world into the present.
+Rituals unfold in the flickering light of tradition, where bamboo, along with a host of other indigenous plants serve as the bridge between realms.

-Sunuwar spiritual life is a delicate balance, a dual system upheld by the Naso, the priest who offers prayers and sacrifices, and the Puimbo or Ngiami, the shaman who traverses the spectral veil.
-Their rites are not passive observances but immersive acts—ecstatic trances in which spirits speak, gods descend, and afflictions are torn from the afflicted.
-The banjhakri, the enigmatic jungle spirit, selects and initiates these figures, dragging them into the unknown, where the true apprenticeship begins.
-Through trials of endurance and revelations of power, the shaman emerges, armed with sacred mantras, divination rites, and the steady pulse of the dhyangro drum—a sound not just of ceremony, but of transformation, marking the threshold between the human and the divine.
+Sunuwar spiritual life is a delicate balance, a dual system upheld by the Naso, the elder who offers prayers and sacrifices, and the Puimbo or Ngiami, the shaman who traverses the spectral veil.
+Their rites are immersive acts and transform into ecstatic trances in which spirits speak, descend, and afflictions are torn from the afflicted.
+Shamans, once chosen by ancestral energies, work as an apprentice for experienced Shamans (Guru Thapnu) or are kidnapped by the mythical banjhakri, the forest spirit.
+The Banjhakri selects and initiates such novice Shamans, dragging them into the unknown, where the true apprenticeship begins.
+Through trials of endurance and revelations of power, the shaman emerges, armed with sacred incantations, divination rites, and the steady pulse of the drum.

 In Sunuwar culture, gender symbolism takes on even more significance within the realm of shamanism.
 Sunuwar shamans, whether Puimbo (male) or Ngiami (female), transcend traditional gender roles and adopt an androgynous identity.
 This spiritual flexibility is crucial to their role as intermediaries between the living and the ancestral spirits.
 Shamans are believed to possess the power to enter trance states and communicate with the divine and the deceased, bridging the gap between the human and spiritual realms.
 This transcendent ability is facilitated by their unique gender identities, allowing them to embody the balance between masculine and feminine forces, a theme that is also evident in the Sunuwar’s material culture.

-The forces of modernity—migration, urban expansion, the pull of mainstream education—have eroded the foundations of Kõits tradition, chipping away at rituals once central to identity, weakening the ties that bind generations.
+The forces of modernity, migration, urban expansion, the pull of mainstream education have, to an extent, eroded the foundations of Kõits tradition.
 Yet culture is not so easily erased.
-In villages and diaspora communities alike, a quiet resistance takes shape.
-Grassroots movements emerge, language revitalization efforts take root, and ancestral knowledge passes from elders to youth, not as relics of the past but as vital currents shaping the present.
-Festivals become more than celebrations; they are acts of defiance, reaffirmations of a way of life that refuses to fade.
-Though the tides of change press in, the Sunuwar Kõits continue to hold fast, ensuring that their heritage is not just remembered but lived.
+In villages and diaspora communities alike, a quiet resistance still takes shape.
+Grassroots movements emerge, language revitalization efforts take root, and ancestral knowledge passes from elders to youth.
+Among the youth, festivals have little events to rejuvenate ethnic consciousness.
+They serve as reaffirmations of a way of life that refuses to fade.
+Though the tides of change press in, the Sunuwar Kõits continue to hold fast, ensuring that their heritage is remembered and lived.
 Now, it falls upon the younger generation to bear this weight, to carry forward what remains, as a privilege, and also as a birthright.

 Chongkha Sakenwa of the Bantawa Rai people